LongbeardCreative/beardbalm-vite/README.md

 - Enjoy live reloading for PHP changes and hot module replacement for CSS and JS changes 😎.

-- Once finish developing, you can build production-ready assets by running:
+- Once you're finished developing, you can build production-ready assets by running:

   ```
   npm run build